GLYCAM-Web/website/Architecture-Design/README.md

 ### Viewing

-The main way to view the docs is with the [Archi software](https://www.archimatetool.com/).
-But, an html report of the docs is also available.
+The best way to view the docs is to open the [main Archi repo](https://github.com/GLYCAM-Web/coArchi-GLYCAM-Web) with the [Archi software](https://www.archimatetool.com/).
+See the README.md in the repo for more about doing that.

+Periodically, an html report of the docs will be copied into here.

 #### Using a web browser to view the html